blogajmyers01/blogajmyers01.github.io/_posts/2016-05-26-mobile_testing_on_rails.markdown

 ifconfig
 ```

-or if your lazy you can use this command that gets rid of the stuff that
+or if you're lazy you can use this command that gets rid of the stuff that
 doesn't matter in this case.

 ```bash